|I.||Bachelor of Arts in Liberal Studies|

 Prospective students on J-1 or F-1 student Visa status must enroll full-time.
 Please consult with the SCS Assistant Dean for Student & Scholar Services when making enrollment decisions that could affect your Visa status.

 The BALS program offers extensive academic advising for students in the program.
 The advising staff of the BALS program help students to make wise choices in their academic programs and to navigate through difficulties that they may encounter.
-Students are encouraged to develop advising relationships with BALS faculty members as well.

 A graduate of the BALS program will be able to: